 Definition: loop, endless, n.
 See endless loop.

-In properly constructed recursive definitions, defining a term by using that term is not fallacious.
-For example, here is a recursive definition of “a stack of coins.”
+In properly-constructed recursive definitions, defining a term by using that same term is not fallacious.
+For example, here is an appropriate recursive definition of the term “a stack of coins.”
 Basis step: Two coins, with one on top of the other, is a stack of coins.
 Recursion step: If p is a stack of coins, then adding a coin on top of p produces a stack of coins.
-For additional difficulties in deciding whether an argument is deficient because it is circular, see Begging the Question.
+For a deeper discussion of circular reasoning see Infinitism in Epistemology.

 Circumstantial Ad Hominem